Reducing Driving Risks: Taking Control of Your Safety Behind The WheelUpdated Dec. 15, 2020

 Disrupting traffic flow can have a profoundly negative effect on safety.
 If you turn improperly, change lanes unsafely, follow too closely or drive in the wrong direction you will dramatically increase risk.
 This section deals with these traffic flow-disrupting actions, teaching you how and why they must be avoided at all costs.

 Increased risk and young drivers

 Unfortunately, driving experience only increases with time and practice.
-Younger adult drivers and teenagers are more at-risk of being involved in an accident or collision, primarily because their inexperience stands against them.
-In addition, teen drivers face increased danger behind the wheel, as they are less able to recognize danger and more inclined toward risk-taking behavior.
+Younger adult drivers and teenagers are more at risk of being involved in an accident or collision, primarily because their inexperience stands against them.
+In addition, teen drivers face increased danger behind the wheel, as they are less able to recognize the danger and more inclined toward risk-taking behavior.